-All students working toward the master of arts with a concentration in literature must satisfy the following requirements:
+All students working toward the Master of Arts with a concentration in literature must satisfy the following requirements:

-- (a) The course work shall include ENGL 5100 History of the English Language; either ENGL 5750 History of Literary Criticism or ENGL 5780 Contemporary Literary Theories and Criticism; ENGL 5790 Approaches to Research in English; and two seminars (excluding instructional seminars see schedule of classes for seminar listings).
-Students who have completed any of these course requirements or their equivalents at the graduate level before admission to the College of Graduate Studies may petition the director of graduate studies in English for substitutions. - (b) Of the remaining 18 hours of course work for the degree, students may take a maximum of two courses from other departments in the humanities, fine arts or social sciences, as approved by the director of graduate studies.
-Students may count two creative writing courses and one independent study course toward the degree. - (c) Students are required to demonstrate a reading knowledge of at least one foreign language.
-Passing a special examination administered by the department of foreign languages will satisfy this requirement.
-International students with a native language other than English will be considered to have satisfied the requirement, as will any student having achieved a grade of C or better in an upper-division or graduate literature course offered by the department of foreign languages (excluding courses where texts are read in English translation).
-Students may also fulfill this requirement by achieving a B or better in both ENGL/LING 5110 Old English and ENGL/LING 5120 Middle English.
+- (a) The course work shall include - ENGL 5100 History of the English Language - either ENGL 5750 History of Literary Criticism or ENGL 5780 Contemporary Literary Theories and Criticism - ENGL 5790 Approaches to Research in English; and two seminars (excluding instructional seminars see schedule of classes for seminar listings).

+Students who have completed any of these course requirements or their equivalents at the graduate level before admission to the College of Graduate Studies may petition the director of graduate studies in English for substitutions.

-(d) Candidates must successfully pass the MA Exam and submit a satisfactory MA Portfolio, details of which can be found on the department web site.
+- (b) Of the remaining 18 hours of course work for the degree, students may take a maximum of two courses from other departments in the humanities, fine arts or social sciences, as approved by the director of graduate studies.
+Students may count two creative writing courses and one independent study course toward the degree. - (c) Candidates must successfully pass the MA Exam and submit a satisfactory MA Portfolio, details of which can be found on the department web site.